Commvault/solr/README.md

     limitations under the License.
  -->

-# Welcome to the Apache Solr project!
+# Welcome to the Apache Solr project! test
 -----------------------------------

 Solr is the blazing-fast, open source, multi-modal search platform built on [Apache Lucene](https://lucene.apache.org/).